-- 1. A husband could divorce his wife only if she were found guilty of fornication. - 2.
-The wife, who was guilty of fornication and, as a result, was divorced, would become defiled if she married someone else.
-Thus she was to remain single. - 3.
-No permission was given to the wife to divorce her husband for any reason whatsoever.
+l.
+A husband could divorce his wife only if she were found guilty of fornication.

+2. The wife, who was guilty of fornication and, as a result, was divorced, would become defiled if she married someone else.
+Thus she was to remain single is However, if the wife had cleares the "whosoever shall committed fornication before marry her that is divorced by the divorce, then she herself committeth adultery."
+Because how committed adultery.
+Based on the divorced wife who has whatsoever.

+3. No permission was given to the divorce her her herself committed fornication wife who has whatsoever.